kin-au/credible-or-not/README.md

 # credible-or-not

-Building a chrome extension visible on news websites to ascertain whether the site is credible or not before you read it!
+As part of the Hack The Press Hackathon our team wanted to design a chrome extension visible on news websites to ascertain whether the site is credible or not before you read it!